 The Company and its subsidiaries have a noncontributory Employee Stock Ownership Plan ("ESOP") for all eligible employees.
 Eligible employees are primarily those with more than one year of service, who work in excess of 1,000 hours per year.
 Contributions, which may be in cash or stock of the Company, are determined annually by the Board of Directors.
 The Company's contributions are allocated to eligible employees based on the ratio of each eligible employee's compensation to total compensation for all eligible employees during each year.
-The Company did not make any contributions for the years ended December 31, 2019 and 2018.
+The Company did not make any contributions for the years ended December 31, 2020 and 2019.
 On November 25, 2019, the Company distributed a "Notice of Intent to Terminate" the ESOP Plan to all current plan participants.
 The Company also filed Form 5310 "Application for Determination for Terminating Plan", with the IRS on December 6, 2019.
+Beginning in the 4th quarter of 2020, the Company began to distribute the ESOP Plan assets to participants that had made a distribution election.
 The Company is awaiting approval of its application from the IRS prior to its final distribution of the ESOP Plan assets to the participants.
-At December 31, 2019, the ESOP held 495,618 shares of Class A and 307,491 shares of Class C common stock of the Company.
+At December 31, 2020, the ESOP held 231,312 shares of Class A and 118,880 shares of Class C common stock of the Company.
 All shares held by the ESOP have been allocated to the participating employees and all shares held by the ESOP are considered outstanding for purposes of computing earnings per share.

 The Company has three 401(k) savings plans covering all eligible employees, as defined above, which includes employer participation in accordance with the provisions of Section 401(k) of the Internal Revenue Code.
-The plans allow participants to make pretax contributions up to a maximum of \$19,000 and \$18,500 for the years 2019 and 2018, respectively or the statutory limits.
+The plans allow participants to make pretax contributions up to a maximum of \$19,500 and \$19,000 for the years 2020 and 2019, respectively or the statutory limits.
 Beginning January 1, 2008, the Company elected to be a "Safe Harbor" Plan for its matching 401(k) contributions.
 The Company matched 100% of up to 3% of an employee's total annual compensation and matched 50% of 4% to 5% of an employee's annual compensation.
 The match was in Company stock.
-The Company's contribution for the years ended December 31, 2019 and 2018 was \$695,560 and \$1,480,913, respectively under the "Safe Harbor" plan.
+The Company's contribution for the years ended December 31, 2020 and 2019 was \$1,690,568 and \$695,560, respectively under the "Safe Harbor" plan.

 In 2001, the Company's Board of Directors adopted a Non-Qualified Deferred Compensation Plan, and this plan was amended in 2005.
 Under the terms of the Plan, the Company will provide deferred compensation for a select group of management or highly compensated employees, within the meaning of Sections 201(2), 301(a)(3) and 401(a)(1) of the Employee Retirement Income Security Act of 1974, as amended.
 The Board has appointed a Committee of the Company to be the Plan Administrator and to determine the employees who are eligible to participate in the plan.
 The employees who participate may elect to defer a portion of their compensation into the plan.
 The Company may contribute into the plan at the discretion of the Company's Board of Directors.
-The Company did not make any contributions for 2019 and 2018.
+The Company did not make any contributions for 2020 and 2019.